 After putting it off for years, I finally gave in and joined the ranks of air-frying home cooks.
 And honestly?
 I haven’t stopped using it since.

 These jalapeño poppers were really easy to whip up and cooked quickly.
-I used regular cheese (because low-fat cheese isn’t something I believe in) and regular cream cheese, and they worked out just fine.
-I assume the addition of these two ingredients were in order to make them a little more diet-friendly but we don’t roll that way around here, darling.
-In fact, I saved the egg yolks and made eggs Benedict with them so here we are.
+I used regular cheese (because low-fat cheese isn’t something I believe in) and regular cream cheese, which worked out just fine.
+I assume the addition of these two ingredients was to make them a little more diet-friendly, but we don’t roll that way around here, darlings.
+In fact, I saved the egg yolks and made eggs Benedict with them, so here we are.

-I ended up with enough filling to make an extra popper with a red mini pepper.
-This might have been due to the size of the jalapeños that I bought.
-Eight half peppers made two servings, again they weren’t all that big.
+I had enough filling to make an extra popper with a red mini pepper I had on hand.
+This might have been due to the size of the jalapeños I bought.
+Eight-half peppers made two servings; again, they weren’t all that big.

-The level of spice was just perfect for those of us who don’t need fiery levels of heat in everything.
+The spice level was perfect for those of us who don’t need fiery levels of heat in everything.
 Zippy but not unbearable.
-The coating was nice and crisp while the interior was filled with gorgeous, creamy and melty cheese after about 6 minutes.
-The red pepper was slightly more tender so the jalapeños might need a minute more next time.
+The coating was nice and crisp, while the interior was filled with gorgeous, creamy, and melty cheese after about 6 minutes.
+The red pepper was slightly more tender, so the jalapeños might need a minute more next time.

 The final product was tasty and easy to make.
 The amount of filling was adequate and was a nice taste combination with the peppers.
 If you want them hotter, then I would suggest leaving some of the seeds in the peppers.